sophiawilliams16/AMA-CLI-Application/README.md

 ## Description

-This fullstack application leverages the OpenAI API to generate answers to any question.
-It also explores principles of prompt engineerng through the use of LangChain output parsers.
+This fullstack messaging application leverages the OpenAI API to generate answers to any question.
+The frontend was developed using React and the @chatscope UI kit.

+View the application live [HERE](https://chatbot-app-wa51.onrender.com/ask)

 ## Installation